Financial Aid

 Eligibility

-To be applicable for a work study program, you must demonstrate financial need (determined by the FAFSA); be enrolled at least half-time; achieve Satisfactory Academic Progress; and request work study for either the academic year or the summer period.
-Request work-study on your FAFSA.
+To be applicable for a work study program, file your FAFSA by the priority deadline, demonstrate financial need (determined by the FAFSA), be enrolled at least half-time, and maintain Satisfactory Academic Progress.

 Graduate Assistantships